 “You are my God.
 My happiness lies in you alone.”
 (Psalm 16:1)

-We don’t need to follow the world’s failing way of finding happiness…truly, even many people of faith, who believe they are guiding us to the way of happiness correctly are misguided, as the evil one has tricked most, and we are still unknowingly following much of the world’s failing guidance.
+We don’t need to follow the world’s failing way of finding happiness…as they follow the path of pride and the world.
+Oh, truly, even many people of faith, who believe they are guiding us to the way of happiness are misguided, as the evil one has tricked most, and we are still unknowingly following much of the world’s failing guidance.

-The saints know The Way, as their lives have proven, as even in great suffering, they were in unmistakable peace from letting go of wanting the world, their will and truly trusting in God’s will allone: knowing that in all God allows–the good and the bad–our loving God intends to use everything for much good, if we allow Him.
-“This is the day the Lord has made; let us rejoice in it and be glad” (Psalm 118:24).
+The saints know The Way, as their lives have proven.
+They walked by way of the cross and humility and found The Way of Peace.
+Even in great suffering, they were in unmistakable peace from letting go of wanting their will and truly trusting in God’s will: knowing that in all God allows–the good and the bad (even our sins)–our loving God intends to use for much good, if we allow Him (learn, change and grow from God teaching and helping us at all moments).